awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

    + For **Subnets**, select the subnets \(Availability Zones\) in which to create the endpoint network interfaces\.

      Not all Availability Zones may be supported for all AWS services\.
-   + To enable private DNS for the interface endpoint, for **Enable DNS Name**, select the check box\.
+   + To turn on private DNS for the interface endpoint, for **Enable DNS Name**, select the check box\.
+**Important**
+Private DNS is not supported for Amazon S3 interface endpoints\.

-     This option is enabled by default\.
+     This option is tuned on by default\.
 To use the private DNS option, the following attributes of your VPC must be set to `true`: `enableDnsHostnames` and `enableDnsSupport`\.
 For more information, see [Viewing and updating DNS support for your VPC](vpc-dns.md#vpc-dns-updating)\.
    + For **Security group**, select the security groups to associate with the endpoint network interfaces\.
    + \(Optional\) Add or remove a tag\.